HKOS · NEW ENGLAND

 Build details in the log.
 Full ops in the manual.

-◐ BUILDING
+◐ UN-INSTRUMENTED

 Node One — Bees